WICG/scroll-to-text-fragment/README.md

 (e.g. `text=_startText_,_endText_`).
 In this case, the browser will perform a "range search" for a block of text that starts with _startText_ and ends with _endText_.
-If multiple blocks match the first in DOM order is chosen (i.e. find the first occurence of startText, from there find the first occurence of endText).
+If multiple blocks match the first in DOM order is chosen (i.e. find the first occurrence of startText, from there find the first occurrence of endText).
 When a match is specified with two arguments, we allow highlighting text that spans multiple elements.

 If the match is specified as a single argument, we consider it an "exact search" (e.g. `text=_textSnippet_`).
-The browser will highlight the first occurence of exactly the _textSnippet_ string.
+The browser will highlight the first occurrence of exactly the _textSnippet_ string.
 In this case, the specified text will be matched only if it is contained within a single node.

 Range matches are useful when the desired text match is extremely long.